unm-historiography/metahistory/code.md

 date: 2019-09-23
 ---

-*This page provides all the kinds of code snippets you might need.
+*This page provides all the kinds of code snippets you might need, except for images, which are on the [loading images guide](loading-images).

 The gray boxes should show you exactly what code you need to use; copy and paste it into your own site pages and adjust the attributes as you need to.*

 **• In all of the below examples, make sure you take extreme care with your quotation marks and other coding symbols!**